KBoumghar/League-Analyzer/README.md

 ## Overview

-The League of Legends API Data Collector is a Python-based application that utilizes the Riot Games API to collect summoner data and store it in a local SQLite database.
+The League of Legends Analyzer is a Python-based application that utilizes the Riot Games API to collect summoner data and store it in a local SQLite database.
 It offers a set of utility functions for managing API keys, creating database connections, performing database operations, and generating API URLs based on different parameters.

 ## Project Status